To work out the 'correct date', we've taken a trip down memory lane to see if we can find some answers.

 During the Victorian period, Christmas was celebrated in a way that is more similar to what we experience today and at that time, it was customary to put up the Christmas tree and decorate it much later in December, usually the afternoon of Christmas Eve – which was a tradition the ancient Romans also adhered to.

 Christmas trees today

-And although Christmas decorations started going up in department stores and shopping centres from early October in Australia, setting up your tree on December first, the first Sunday in December or the second Saturday in December is now considered appropriate timing.
+And although Christmas decorations started going up in department stores and shopping centres from early October in Australia, setting up your tree on December first, the first Sunday in December or the second Saturday in December is quite popular.